nexacopic/nash/KIF.md

 This represents a 3x3 image where each row represents the RGB values of pixels in the image.

+You can use the `kif.py` tool to generate images from standard JPEG images and etc

 ## Usage
 KIF's are used in the kernel to display simole images like logos and icons